 Set a regular schedule

-My good friend, and fellow female entrepreneur, Steph suggested setting a regular schedule to stay productive on the go.
+My good friend, and fellow artist Steph, suggested setting a regular schedule to stay productive on the go.

 After putting her advice into effect I was able to stay on top of all my work (taking on 5 extra freelance projects and earning my highest grossing month ever!) while in the middle of a cross-country move.